My story

 I've attended many management awaydays and retreats in my time, but none matched the delights of an extended stay at Chateau Rigaud.
 In a beautiful and relaxed setting the executive team sampled the very finest food and wine from southwest France.
 My reason for mentioning it is the presence of an outsider, the charismatic frenchman Fred Pelard: strategy trainer, facilitator and coach.
 I'm normally skeptical about people with those labels but Fred was in a league of his own.
 He managed to get the measure of the whole team remarkably quickly and to help us focus our minds on the obstacles we faced, individually and collectively.

 This time around Fred helped me take it a bit further, noting that I did not conform to the profile of many of the CFOs he had worked with.
 My MBTI profile is INFP, with very heavy emphasis on the N rather than S (see here for the distinction).
-Citing famous people with the INFP profile is a bit silly (Jesus Christ, Nelson Mandela and Gandhi apparently), but Fred gave me the nickname 'spiritual leader'.
-This caused much amusement amongst the team, especially when we discovered that the HR Director unfairly shared a profile with Adolf Hitler.
+Citing famous people with the INFP profile is a bit silly (Jesus Christ, Nelson Mandela and Gandhi apparently), but for this reason Fred gave me the nickname 'spiritual leader'.
+This caused much amusement amongst the team, especially alongside the disturbing revelation that another colleague shared a profile with Adolf Hitler.
 Joking aside, when I studied the nuanced components of MBTI more carefully, it was very useful in finding ways to make the most of my profile character traits, and to minimise the impact of typical INFP vulnerabilities and behaviour when under stress.

 All of this confirmed to me that I should think carefully about what I wanted to do in the longer term.
 Before I accepted the role at Macmillan I'd already disclosed to Annette that it would be my last business management role, and that my expectation was to spend no more than four or five years in the job.
 In the first three years extraordinary challenges had been overcome and targets achieved as part of a great team.
 Organisational controls were strengthened, operations were adapted to the changing digital landscape and profits grew healthily.